Newsletter Prompts: From Idea to Send in 30 Min

 6. Newsletter from a long blog

 Below is a long blog post.
-Strip it to 350-word newsletter: 1 line hook, 3 takeaways, 1 personal note, 1 CTA.
-Voice stays casual.
+Strip it to a 350-word newsletter: 1-line hook, 3 takeaways, 1 personal note, 1 CTA.
+Keep the voice casual.

 7. Re-engagement newsletter

-Write a re-engagement newsletter for subscribers who haven’t opened in 60 days.
+Write a re-engagement newsletter for subscribers who have not opened in 60 days.
 Tone: honest, no guilt-tripping.
-Offer 2 options: stay (here’s what’s new), or leave (one-click unsubscribe link).
+Offer 2 options: stay (here is what is new), or leave (one-click unsubscribe).
+End with one clear ask.

 8. Launch announcement newsletter

-I’m launching {product}.
-Outline a launch newsletter: hook with the reader’s problem, what I built, who it’s for and not for, social proof / process note, 2 CTAs (try it, share it).
+I am launching [product].
+Outline a launch newsletter: hook with the reader's problem, what I built, who it is for and not for, social proof or process note, 2 CTAs (try it, share it).

 9. Subject-line A/B test pairs

 For this newsletter, write 5 subject-line pairs for A/B testing.
-Each pair: one curiosity, one specific.
-Brief why each pair tests an interesting hypothesis.
+Each pair: one curiosity line, one specific line.
+Briefly note what hypothesis each pair tests.

 10. CTA that earns the click